 13 Questions You Need to Ask Before Pursuing an RFP

-The New Solution Selling provides a list of questions to consider when assessing an opportunity such as an RFP.
+The New Solution Selling (paid link) provides a list of questions to consider when assessing an opportunity such as an RFP.
 The answers to these questions can help you decide whether to pursue, but also how much time and resources you should spend on an RFP opportunity.
 Some of those questions are:

 - What is the estimated potential revenue?